 The responsibilities of a care assistant vary based on a career path but all focus on the care of patients.
-Whether in hospitals, the patients home, or community settings such as a residential care home or doctors surgery – care assistant duties may include;
+Whether in hospitals, the patient’s home or in community settings such as a residential care home or doctors surgery – care assistant duties may include:

 - helping to feed patients